xiaowei20152012/app-theme-helper/README.md

 #### Text Link Colors

-This should only really be needed on `TextView'`s and subclasses of `TextView`, it changes the color of links when TextViews are linkable.
+These should only really be needed on `TextView'`s and subclasses of `TextView`, it changes the color of links when TextViews are linkable.

 1. `text_link_primary_color` - sets the link text color to the primary color.
 2. `text_link_primary_color_dark` - sets the link text color to the primary dark color.